apache/shardingsphere/docs/document/content/user-manual/shardingsphere-scaling/usage.en.md

 JAVA，JDK 1.8+.

-The migration scene we support：
+The migration scene we support:

 | Source                     | Target          | Support |
 | -------------------------- | -------------------- | ------- |